iManagement

 de

-3. Irreversible modification of the expression of the DNA code
+3. An irreversible modification of the DNA code.

 ► Epigenetics